2026-27 Special Variation and Minimum Rate Increase Applications

 Special variation applications

-Councils applying for a special variation in 2024-25 should use the 2024-25 rate peg set by IPART in their applications.
-This will be released around November 2023.
-An assumed rate peg of 2.5% should be used for 2025-26 and future years as advised by the OLG Guidelines.
+Councils applying for a special variation in 2026-27 should use the 2026‑27 rate peg set by IPART in their applications.
+The 2026-27 rate pegs have now been released.
+The OLG Guidelines advise that an assumed rate peg of 2.5% should be used for 2027‑28 and future years.
 If a council elects to use a different assumed rate peg percentage, the rationale for doing so must be explained in its Part B application form.

 Long term financial plan reviews and updates

-We encourage councils that are updating or reviewing their Long Term Financial Plans to refer to the Office of Local Government’s Integrated Planning & Reporting Handbook for Local Councils in NSW and seek advice from the Office of Local Government where necessary to determine their revenue forecasts for rates and charges for future years.
+We encourage councils that are updating or reviewing their Long Term Financial Plans to refer to the Office of Local Government’s Integrated Planning and Reporting Handbook for local government in NSW, and seek advice from the Office of Local Government where necessary to determine their revenue forecasts for rates and charges for future years.

 How can the community engage with IPART?